hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam17.md

     * PA will be cobbled together.

 Notes: See the [Jam Notes](http://bit.ly/2LSBr4f) for songs and vocal/lead proposals.

+Kevin kindly provides the [setlist charts in order as pdf](/resources/2018-07-04-setlist.pdf).

 Hardly Strictly Jerry turns two years old this month.
 We're toddlers!
 And entering our terrible twos!